kfc-manager/CustomShop/README.md

 **/dcategory**

-- with this command a category can be deleted
+- with this command a category can be deleted (also deletes all its offers)

 - the command requires exactly one argument